celery/celery/docs/userguide/configuration.rst

 ``worker_max_memory_per_child``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Default: No limit.

 Maximum amount of resident memory that may be consumed by a
 worker before it will be replaced by a new worker.
 If a single
 task causes a worker to exceed this limit, the task will be
 completed, and the worker will be replaced afterwards.
-Default:
-no limit.

 .. setting:: worker_disable_rate_limits

 ``worker_disable_rate_limits``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Default: Disabled (rate limits enabled).

 Disable all rate limits, even if tasks has explicit rate limits set.